skellis46/slipbox/two women dancing.md

 type: "article"
 platform: "ijsd"
 current-status: "in-progress"
-status-updated: "20210825"
+status-updated: "20210826"
 csl: /Users/ac1906/Dropbox/pandoc/chicago-note-bibliography-16th-edition.csl
 ---

 # Lithium dance (hidden in plain sight)
+## possible ideas to consider or keep in mind
 (in plain sight | Dancing reserve | Ambivalence and wonder in three minutes of dancing | The case of two people dancing | Hidden in plain sight)

 > When two people dance, their movements and actions and thoughts and perceptions are entrained by the larger organization, the dancing itself.[@noe_strange_2015 Chapter 2 Reorganizing Ourselves, n.p.]

+Can I discuss paradox of the situation in terms of device paradigm and focal things?
+But what does this all matter for screendance?
+These are questions of culture: of privacy and freedom.
+We must make visible.
+To unhide.
+To recognise the games that are being played (on us).

+- perhaps I am talking about two types of hiding.
+One is device paradigm/algorithmic.
+The other is how to respond (based on Jacobs' thinking)??
+- theme of hidden.
+See also Jacobs and hidden: [[Jacobs - After Technopoly#^518461]].
+- think through [[moral and ethical implications of our tools]] as overview of my thinking in this writing -- as a way of narrowing its focus

 ## Abstract

 ---

  >the outside world, the non-digital world, is merely a theatrical space in which one stages and records content for the much more real, much more vital digital space.[@burnham-2021-inside n.pag]

->Technology is neither good nor bad; nor is it neutral.[@kranzberg-1986-technology p.545]

 > Here indeed, the whole mechanism of the operation is invisible to the viewer: the deepest darkness reigns: suddenly, a ghost appears, far, far away at first, appearing as a point of light to the audience.
 But it soon grows, becomes bigger and bigger and seems to approach slowly at first, to then rush towards the spectators: the illusion is total.[Victor de Moléon (1836), in @chateau-2016-screensa pp.49-50]